contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/faq/apispark-faq.md

 Deploy your web API.
 Go to the **Downloads** tab.
-Click on the action button on top right of your screen and select **Generate downloads**.
+Click on the cog button on top right of your screen and select **Generate downloads**.
 In the **Clients** section, click the one you want to download.
 Click the **Download** button.